doxiaodong/gnar.top/README.md

 ]
 ```

-* The result address is ngx.teemo.top
+* The result address is ngx.gnar.top

 * You can not use the prefix in black list